 The artist has not offered any further explanation of his work and has deliberately called it Untitled.
 The sculpture invites interpretations and gains a certain poetic quality as part of this process.

-On September 18, the sculpture will be unveiled at an end-of-summer festival.
+On September 18, the sculpture was unveiled at an end-of-summer festival.
 Further information is available here.

 Andreas von Schoeler, retired mayor, board member of the Friends and Patrons of the Jewish Museum Frankfurt

 Professor Mirjam Wenzel, director of Jewish Museum Frankfurt

 Dr. Ina Hartwig, head of the Cultural Affairs Department, Frankfurt am Main